jmswtlk/PortalToTruth/Rlog.md

 10 -- I think, I'll be here for a few days getting things in order.
 Then, we'll be making changes and pushing them out to the website.
 Haven't mentioned it, but there'll be a Quora aspect to this work, to boot.

+11 -- Need to go through these. https://colorlib.com/wp/top-templating-engines-for-javascript/ Already know about mustache and a few others.
+We'll plan to update our main site, too, https://thomasgardnersociety.org after we relook at its history from aspx to about 2016.
+I see some of the templates are oriented to languages of interest: Julia, Common Lisp, ...